 - Longer term analysis of 2003 SARS-CoV-1 infection showed IgG and neutralizing antibody titers peaked at 4 months and diminished over a 3-year follow up period (Cao et al).
 In a cohort of 23 patients with a history of SARS-CoV-1 infection, specific IgG Ab to SARS-CoV-1 was undetectable in 91.3% of former patients after 6 years (Tang et al).

-At the end of 2020, there were approximately 75 vaccines worldwide in phases I through III of clinical research, 5 in limited use, and ~2 holding approvals (depending on country) for full use after completion of phase III (not counting trials underway for repurposing of pre-existing vaccines).
+By the end of 2020, there were approximately 75 vaccines worldwide in phases I through III of clinical research, 5 in limited use, and ~2 holding approvals (depending on country) for full use after completion of phase III (not counting trials underway for repurposing of pre-existing vaccines).
 Most of these vaccines fall into one of 4 categories:

-- Genetic vaccines (typically lipid envelopes carrying SARS-CoV-2 genetic material into cells)
+- Genetic Vaccines (typically lipid envelopes carrying SARS-CoV-2 genetic material into cells)

-- Viral vector vaccines (repurposed viruses such as adenovirus carrying SARS-CoV-2 genetic material into cells)
+- Viral Vector Vaccines (repurposed viruses such as adenovirus carrying SARS-CoV-2 genetic material into cells)

-- Protein-based vaccines (delivering coronavirus proteins only)
+- Protein-based Vaccines (delivering coronavirus proteins only)

-- Traditional “inactivated/attenuated” coronavirus vaccines.
+- Traditional “inactivated/attenuated” Coronavirus Vaccines

 The best-studied vaccines are the mRNA vaccines produced by Pfizer/BioNTech and Moderna, and key “viral vector” vaccines include adenovirus-vector examples produced by Oxford/AstraZeneca, CanSino Biologics (China), the Russian Ministry of Health, and Johnson & Johnson/Beth Israel Deaconess Medical Center.